WilliamBattsIII/doubleword/doc/CPU.md

 When the CPU attempts to access memory that's not properly aligned to the width of the data, an Alignment Fault occurs.

 ### 0x7: invalid opcode
 An Invalid Opcode exception occurs when the CPU attempts to execute an instruction that doesn't exist.
-Additionally, if invalid control values are set, or invalid operands are included, those would also constitute an Invalid Opcode exception.
+Additionally, if invalid control values are set, or invalid operands are included, those would also constitute a reason for an Invalid Opcode exception.

 ## interrupts
 These are standardized interrupts used by system peripherals.
 See `IO.md` for more details.